al3ks1s/clip-tools/README.md

 # clip-tools

-A pyhton API for working with Clip Studio Paint .clip and .cmc files.
+A python API for working with Clip Studio Paint .clip and .cmc files.
 Currently work in progress.

 ## Features